 The Groovy JVM language was chosen as our first supported language.
 The existence of first-class functions (closures), list/dictionary syntax, performance and debuggability were all aspects of our decision.
 Moreover, Groovy provides syntax comfortable to a wide range of developers, which helps to reduce the learning curve for the first language on the platform.

-[4 & 5] Asynchronous Java API + Functional Reactive Programming Model
+[4 & 5] Asynchronous Java API + Reactive Programming Model

 Embracing concurrency was a key requirement to achieve performance gains but abstracting away thread-safety and parallel execution implementation details from the client developers was equally important in reducing complexity and speeding up their rate of innovation.
 Making the Java API fully asynchronous was the first step as it allows the underlying method implementations to control whether something is executed concurrently or not without the client code changing.
-We chose a functional reactive approach to handling composition and conditional flows of asynchronous callbacks.
+We chose a reactive programming model with a functional programming style for handling composition and conditional flows of asynchronous callbacks.
 Our implementation is modeled after Rx Observables.

 Hystrix Fault Tolerance